rahulrajpl/netizenship/README.md

 Once the tool is installed, run it by executing the command

 ~~~
-netizenship
+$ netizenship
 ~~~

 and then enter the username to search for

 ## Contribute

 This tool is presently at infant stage.
+38 websites are covered presently.
 I highly appreciate improvements and suggestions.
+Scope for additions/ improvements are broadly as follows: -

+ - More websites to be added.
+ - Report broken links or bugs with certain websites
+ - Add email lookup as an option

 ## License